 But for indistinguishable socks - is it possible to choose one from each pair?

-Howard Rheingold painted Shoes (photo by Hoi Ito)Why does this axiom keep cropping up in Maths - and should we use it - or is it too powerful since it lets us prove paradoxical seeming results?
+Howard Rheingold painted Shoes (photo by Hoi Ito)Why does this axiom keep cropping up in Maths (from a philosophical point of view that is) - and should we use it - or is it too powerful since it lets us prove paradoxical seeming results?

 When you have a mathematical equivalent of infinitely many pairs of shoes, there is no problem picking out one of each.
 It's easy, for instance, just choose the left one out of each pair.